sdtf322/F1CalendarApp/README.md

 ## Features
 -Ordered list of Formula 1 races with date, country and track information.
 -Clicking on any specific Grand Prix gives more specific information about each session and timing
--Additional features will be implemented later
+-More features will be implemented later

 ### Main Screen
 ![git1](https://user-images.githubusercontent.com/80196043/161795059-3cc0e140-bbcc-4b82-9f70-265455355902.jpg)